OracleChain/EosProxyServer/README.md

 ------------------------------
 <h2 id="6">Create Server Side Transactions</h2>

-We can provide a server side transaction account and its private key in src/main/java/com/oraclechain/eosio/constants/Variables.java.
+You can provide a server side transaction by define a peer of operation account and private key in src/main/java/com/oraclechain/eosio/constants/Variables.java.

-Then, using push_action RPC interface to handle the trx request.
+Then, using push_action RPC interface(in TransactionController) to handle the trx request.
 The trx could be any contracts calling, such as transfer or account creating.

 ------------------------------
 <h2 id="7">About OracleChain</h2>